Student Travel Skip to main content

 3.4 Supervision

-The approver (see Section 3.3) ensures that adequate supervision is provided on trips that involve student groups.
+The approver ensures that adequate supervision is provided on trips that involve student groups.
 Supervisors should be regular full-time employees of the university.
 At the approver’s discretion, spouses of employees may be involved as additional supervisors.
 At a minimum, there should be one supervisor for every ten students.
-Supervisors should remain with the students throughout the trip and enforce the behavior standards described in Section 3.5.
+Supervisors should remain with the students throughout the trip and enforce the behavior standards.
 Good judgment must be exercised throughout the trip to avoid any appearance of impropriety between supervisor(s) and students.

 3.5 Behavior during the trip

-The following expectations must be met by all travelers.
+The following expectations must be met by all student travelers.

-1. Travelers travel together unless the nature of the activity requires separation, which must be approved in advance of the trip by the approver named in Section 3.3.
+1. Travelers travel together unless the nature of the activity requires separation, which must be approved in advance of the trip by the approver.

-2. The planned itinerary is followed by both the group and the individual travelers unless a deviation is warranted by an emergency situation, which should be communicated to the approver as soon as feasible.
+2. The planned itinerary is followed by both the group and the individual travelers unless a deviation is warranted by an emergency, which should be communicated to the approver as soon as feasible.

-3. The Church Educational System (CES) Honor Code and Dress and Grooming Standards are followed throughout the trip by both students and supervisors.
+3. The CES Honor Code and Dress and Grooming Standards are followed throughout the trip by both students and supervisors.

 4. Students may not engage in any activity prohibited by university policy, the trip supervisor, or the approver.

-5. Local laws and cultural norms are respected at all times throughout the trip.
+5. Local laws and cultural norms are respected throughout the trip.

 7. Any other guidelines or restrictions designated by the approver or the trip supervisor must be strictly followed.

-8. No unauthorized travelers (students or non-students) are allowed to participate as members of the travel group.
+8. No unauthorized travelers (students or non-students) are allowed to participate in the travel group.
 No traveler may encourage and/or assist an unauthorized traveler in attempts to participate as a member of the travel group.

 3.6 Accountability during and after the trip

-The trip supervisor will make reasonable efforts to remain available for electronic communication with university personnel throughout the trip.
-It is therefore expected that the Trip Supervisor will monitor text messages and electronic mail regularly throughout the trip.
+The trip supervisor will make reasonable efforts to remain available for communication with university personnel throughout the trip.
+It is therefore expected that the trip supervisor will monitor text messages and email regularly throughout the trip.

-The trip supervisor is responsible to enforce compliance with the rules designated in Section 3.5 and to take appropriate corrective action.
+The trip supervisor is responsible for enforcing compliance with the trip rules and for taking appropriate corrective action.
 Depending on the seriousness of a violation, the trip supervisor has the authority to restrict a student’s participation in any part of the activities of the trip or to end the traveler’s participation completely by sending him/her back to campus early.
 If minor violations that do not merit curtailment of one or more of the trip activities persist after verbal warnings, the trip supervisor should send the traveler back to campus.
 The trip supervisor will notify the approver as soon as possible of any serious behavioral issues and of any associated early departures.
 The approver will arrange for transportation of the student from the airport back to campus.
-The university, at its sole discretion, may recover from a traveler any additional costs associated with early return for reasons described in this paragraph.
+The university, at its sole discretion, may recover from a traveler any additional costs associated with early return.

 Students must lodge in commercial venues unless the nature and location of the activity preclude the availability of such accommodations (e.g., field research in remote locations).
-In such cases, justification, details, and approval of alternative accommodations must be specified in the official trip plan/itinerary.
-In addition,
+In such cases, justification, details, and approval of alternative accommodations must be pre-approved by a vice president.

 Travel arrangements are made through the university travel office.
 To the extent feasible, public transportation or university vehicles should be used for all segments of the trip.

-In general, non-students should not be official members of the travel group sponsored by the university.
+In general, non-students, nor concurrent enrollment students, should be official members of the travel group sponsored by the university.
 For example, collaborators in research, co-presenters at conferences, and hosts at competitions or performances are considered to be independent of the university group and are responsible for their own costs, lodging, supervision, safety, and insurance.
 In rare cases that the university assumes financial responsibility for some or all of the travel costs for a non-student participating with the group, the following criteria apply:

 2. The scope of the non-student’s participation, financing, and approval must be included as part of the written trip plan/itinerary.